Alternate Paladin

 3rd-level Blackguard Paladin feature

-When you use Divine Smite, you can expend 2 Divine Fervor to infuse this strike with your hatred.
-After the damage of the attack, your target and creatures of your choice within 30 feet of it must make a Wisdom saving throw.
-On a failure, they are frightened of you for 1 minute.
-However, if a frightened target ends its turn more than 30 feet away from you, it can repeat this Wisdom saving throw, ending the effect on a success.
+When you use Divine Smite, you can expend a use of Divine Fervor to infuse it with pure hate.
+In addition to the damage, your target must also make a Wisdom saving throw against your Paladin Spell save DC.
+On a failed save, the creature is Frightened of you for 1 minute.
+If it ends its turn more than 30 feet from you, it can repeat this saving throw, ending the

 Marshal of Darkness